arminc/terraform-ecs/README.md

 ### ECS detect deployments failure

 When deploying manually we can see if the new container has started or is stuck in a start/stop loop.
 But when deploying automatically this is not visible.
 To make sure we get alerted when containers start failing we need to watch for events from ECS who state that a container has STOPPED.
 This can be done by using the module [ecs_events](modules/ecs_events/main.tf).
 The only thing that is missing from the module is the actual alert.
 This is because terraform can't handle email and all other protocols for *aws_sns_topic_subscription* are specific per customer.

-## TODO

-* Use a Lambda to restart/monitor system containers, like [here](https://github.com/miketheman/ecs-host-service-scale)
-* Create an EC2 nodes update script to update all nodes without disruption
-* Show how to get EC2 and container metrics to Prometheus
-* Show an example on how to use fluentd to push logs to ElasticSearch
-* Show how to use and add a bastion server to the infrastructure
-* Show how to use ELB instead of the ALB
-* Show how to add a database like RDS to the infrastructure
-* Show how to push logs to CloudWatch (Create proper role for task)

     [1]: https://aws.amazon.com/ecs/